-- National Electrical Codes (NEC) the most complete set of electrical code requirements that lead electrical installation in the most safety way for property and individuals; - Institute of Electrical and Electronics Engineers (IEEE) Code commits to the highest standards of integrity, responsible behavior and ethical and professional conduct; - National Association of Regulatory Utility Commissioners and National Electrical Codes 2020; - New construction or alterations of existing structures must comply with the current ADA Standards for Accessible Design (ADA Standards), as well as Section 504 requirements, and/or the Uniform Federal Accessibility Standards (UFAS);21 - HUD Minimum Property Standards; - Occupational Safety and Health Administration (OSHA), Puerto Rico Occupational Safety and Health Administration (PROSHA), and Puerto Rico Department of Labor and Human Resources (PRDLHR) safety provisions and mandates; - Policy-planning-management capacity development activities (Section 105(a)(12) of the HCDA); - Energy Development Goals (Section 105(a)(16) of the HCDA); - Puerto Rico Building Code, most current approved version; - Americans with Disabilities Act of 1990, as amended, 42 U.S.C. § 12101, when required; - Most current approved zoning requirements for Puerto Rico; - Energy regulations, as applicable to specific projects, including but not limited to PREB's regulations on Interconnection, Microgrid Development, Electric Energy Wheeling, among others;22 - Environmental regulations, as applicable to specific projects; and - HUD terms and conditions, as applicable to specific projects.23
+- National Electrical Codes (NEC) the most complete set of electrical code requirements that lead electrical installation in the safest way for property and individuals; - Institute of Electrical and Electronics Engineers (IEEE) Code commits to the highest standards of integrity, responsible behavior, and ethical and professional conduct; - National Association of Regulatory Utility Commissioners and National Electrical Codes 2020;

+- New construction or alterations of existing structures must comply with the current ADA Standards for Accessible Design (ADA Standards), as well as Section 504 requirements and/or the Uniform Federal Accessibility Standards (UFAS); - HUD Minimum Property Standards; - Occupational Safety and Health Administration (OSHA), Puerto Rico Occupational Safety and Health Administration (PROSHA), and Puerto Rico Department of Labor and Human Resources (PRDLHR) safety provisions and mandates; - Puerto Rico Building Code, most current approved version; - Americans with Disabilities Act of 1990, as amended, 42 U.S.C. § 12101, when required; - Most current approved zoning requirements for Puerto Rico; - Energy regulations, as applicable to specific projects, including but not limited to PREB's regulations on interconnection, microgrid development, and electric energy wheeling, among others;13 - Environmental regulations, as applicable to specific projects; and - HUD terms and conditions, as applicable to specific projects.

-Construction works will be performed only after obtaining the required permits and endorsements, in compliance with local, state or federal requirements.
+Construction works will be performed only after obtaining the necessary permits and endorsements in compliance with local, state, or federal requirements, including those required by Regulation No. 9474 of June 16, 2023, known in Spanish as "Reglamento Conjunto Para la Evaluación y Expedición de Permisos Relacionados al Desarrollo, Uso de Terrenos y Operación de Negocios", of the Puerto Rico Planning Board, or the equivalent regulation in place at the time of construction.
 New construction or alterations of existing structures will abide by all local design and architectural standards.